gwax/www-gwax/posts/2005/06/new-car-more-of-a-truck-i-guess.rst

 Today I bought a new vehicle, specifically a 1993 Ford Explorer XLT.
 It's a half-decent vehicle with some minor problems but as far as I'm concerned the price was very right ($2k).
-Tomorrow, I'm going to play the look at my vehicle's innerds game and try to move it from half-decent to good condition.
+Tomorrow, I'm going to play the look at my vehicle's innards game and try to move it from half-decent to good condition.

 Now, when I say that it's more of a truck than a car, that's because, as